estelle/input-masking/README.md

 I've taken care of MM in `masking.validateProgress()`, because that is common.
 If you have  exceptions, add the exceptions there.
 If you need an expiration month, it is best to use `<input type="month">` instead.

+## Notes

+As the *pattern* attribute is being used, you may want to add via javascript the *novalidate* attribute on any ancestor `form` or form control to disable native browser validation.
+Do add it via JS, because if the JS fails, native validation is a good alternative.

 ## Contributors

 [Estelle Weyl](http://twitter.com/estellevw).